-As is shown in the name, Free Volunteering has a wide array of free volunteer abroad opportunities available.
-Incidentally, it is powered by Help Stay (see above) and therefore always takes you to the Help Stay website when you click on an opportunity.
+Free Volunteering has a wide array of free volunteer abroad opportunities available.
+Incidentally, it is powered by HelpStay (see above), and therefore always takes you to the Help Stay website when you click on an opportunity.
 That being said, Free Volunteering does offer a few added bonuses.

 From eco projects in Canada to working in a preschool in Zimbabwe, from building houses in Tanzania to taking a teenager-specific trip to Spain for a week, there are a wide variety of options for free volunteering abroad with this site.

-You will have to pay the same Help Stay fees when you actually get into a project you would like to partake in, of course.
-These fees include about 30 Euros for a one year individual membership and 50 Euros for a couple, pair of friends, or family.
-Remember, this is a one-time fee that allows you do to all their programs for free from then on.
+You will have to pay the same HelpStay fees when you actually get into a project you would like to partake in.
+These fees include about 30 Euros ($33) for a one-year individual membership or 50 Euros ($55) for a couple, pair of friends, or 2-person family.
+This one-time fee that allows you do to all their programs for free from then on.

 Workaway is all about cultural exchanges.
-The main difference between Workaway and the other work exchange sites is that it emphasizes making a difference in the communities you are visiting, rather than only providing a low cost volunteer abroad program like the others.
-Part of the appeal of Workaway is simply is massive network of hosts and “ workawayers.”
+This organization emphasizes making a difference in the communities you are visiting, rather than only providing a low cost volunteer abroad program.
+Part of the appeal of Workaway is the massive network of hosts and “ workawayers ,” or other volunteers.

 More than 155 countries have hosts, and the number of hosts in the world is more than a whopping 22,000.
-In other words, the variety of places you can go and things you can be doing is huge.
+In other words, the variety of places you can go and things you can be doing is seemingly endless.

 Like most other sites, there is a registration fee to volunteer through Workaway.
 For one person it costs $29 USD per year, and for two friends or a couple it costs $38 USD per year.
 Registering and paying this fee enables you to contact any of the hosts that you see listed – and that means infinite possibilities for your future of travel.

 Help Exchange, more commonly known as HelpX, is an expansive kind of work exchange very similar to WWOOF, Workaway, and HelpStay.
-While it is less specific or less regulated than other websites such as Workaway or WWOOF, HelpX has a hugely expansive network of hosts and locations.
+While it is less specific and less regulated than other websites, HelpX has a hugely expansive network of hosts and locations.

 Again, the exchange itself can vary: some hosts will have you do less work and won’t give you free food, so it’s important to be extremely clear in your initial communications with the hosts.
 There are a few common sense rules set by HelpX, but beyond that it all comes down to what the host wants and what the helper agrees to.

 In order to be able to contact the hosts directly, you will need to have a premier membership.
-This lasts a full two years, and any kind of membership you have (single or a pair) will cost you just 20 Euros.
+This lasts a full two years, and any kind of membership you have (single or a pair) will cost you just 20 Euros ($22).
 In terms of the more established and better known work exchange websites out there, many will tell you that HelpX is the best for people looking for low cost volunteer work abroad.